mhewedy/spring-data-jpa-mongodb-expressions/README.md

   <version>0.0.2</version>
 </dependency>
 ```

+## Compatibility with Spring-Data-JPA
+`spring-data-jpa-mongodb-expressions` depends mostly on public APIs from `JPA` and `Spring-data-jpa` projects, such as `javax.persistence.criteria.Predicate`, `org.springframework.data.domain.Pageable` and `org.springframework.data.jpa.domain.Specification`.

+So, Unless the public APIs for `JPA` and `Spring-data-jpa` don't change, it is safe to use `spring-data-jpa-mongodb-expressions`.

+Also, `spring-data-jpa-mongodb-expressions` declares `spring-boot-starter-data-jpa` as an optional dependency, which means it isn't a transitive dependency and no dependencies will be transferred to your project (from spring or what so ever) as a result of using `spring-data-jpa-mongodb-expressions`.

 ## 🎭 How to build the query on Frontend?
 See this [snippet](https://playcode.io/753066/) to see how to build the query from js.